ValyrianTech/HexGlobe/design_document.md

 - **HexTile Component**: Canvas-based hexagon rendering with grid pattern and tile info
 - **Navigation Controls**: Allows users to navigate between tiles and change resolution levels
 - **Zoom Control**: Slider to adjust the zoom level (1-10), controlling how many hex tiles are visible
+- **Resolution Control**: Slider to adjust the H3 resolution (0-15), controlling the size of hexagons on Earth's surface

 ### 5.2 Interaction Flow

 1. User loads the application, which displays the default active tile
 2. Neighboring tiles are visible around the active tile
 3. User can adjust the zoom level to see more or fewer tiles
+4. User can adjust the resolution to change the size of hexagons on Earth's surface
-4. User clicks on a neighboring tile
+5. User clicks on a neighboring tile
-5. The clicked tile becomes the active tile with a smooth transition
+6. The clicked tile becomes the active tile with a smooth transition
-6. The view updates to show the new active tile and its neighbors
+7. The view updates to show the new active tile and its neighbors

 ### 5.3 Visualization Approach